Frequently Asked Questions

 What is a levy?

 A levy is a tax or fee imposed to raise revenue for a specific purpose.
-The 2025 Boise Clean Water and Open Space Levy will uplift the Boise community through projects to provide clean drinking water and a clean Boise river to the residents of Boise.
+The 2025 Boise Clean Water and Open Space Levy will uplift the Boise community through projects to provide clean water and a clean Boise river to the residents of Boise.
 The levy will also work to preserve and expand open spaces and trail access to Boise residents, and residents in surrounding communities.

 Why is this levy needed?